theory/justatheory/content/post/tech/rfc-restful-secondary-key-api.md

 If you're familiar with REST, you get the idea.

 There is one requirement that proved a bit of design challenge.
-We will be creating canonical canonical ID for all resources managed by the service, which will function as the primary key.
+We will be creating canonical ID for all resources managed by the service, which will function as the primary key.
 The APIs above reference that key by the `{uid}` path variable.
 However, we also need to support fetching a single resource by a number of existing identifiers, including multiple legacy IDs, and natural keys like, sticking to the users example, usernames and email addresses.
 Unlike the search API, which returns an array of resources, we need a nice single API like `GET /users/{uid}` that returns a single resource, but for a secondary key.
 What should it look like?

 None of my initial proposals were great (using `username` as the sample secondary key, though again, we need to support a bunch of these):